richchapler/AzureSolutionsDocumentation/docs/Data_Delivery_API.md

 ## Proposed Solution
 This solution will address requirements in two exercises:

-*	Exercise 1: Create a "GETdata" API using Function App and the sample StormEvents data on your Data Explorer cluster / database
+*	Exercise 1: Create an API using Function App and the sample StormEvents data on your Data Explorer Cluster / Database
-*	Exercise 2: Power BI template that uses API

 ## Future Plans
 In the future, I expect to expand this documentation to include: